quantum-elixir/quantum-core/README.md

 Names can also be used for the `month` and `day of week` fields.
 Use the first three letters of the particular day or month (case does not matter).

+*Note:* all times are defined in _UTC_ and not in local time.
+Make sure you remember that when you run in your dev environment and wonder why your crons are not firing.

 ### Special expressions

 Instead of the first five fields, one of these special strings may be used: